Staon/otest2/docs/_examples/fixtures.md

   }

   TEST_CASE(SecondCase) {
-    /* -- This fixture shadows the suite's fixture.
-In the whole testcase
+    /* -- This variable shadows the suite's variable.
+In the entire test case
      *    this variable is used instead of the suite's one. */ MyFixture fixture1("Number five");